How to craft an effective civil engineer resume

 - Thoroughness & attention to detail

-4. Describing your civil engineer work experience with concise details
+4. Describe your civil engineer work experience with concise details

 When writing your work experience section, you should always keep your information concise and organized.
 This is best achieved by using short, one-sentence bullet points that describe a key responsibility or accomplishment from a previous job.